Wuvist/lcpc/lcpc.typ

 = Introduction

 Singapore is an advanced economy sometimes famous for its high GDP per capita and high living cost.
 These fames are usually news headlines which may be biased.
 Existing economic indicators may help public to have a glimpse of Singapore's economic from certain aspects, but seems none is directly reflecting living cost pressure among a society, and the reference values are limited.
 People need to digest multiple economic indicators in order to have a better understanding of Singaporean's living cost pressure.
 Furthermore, existing economic indicators have different issue when used for understanding living cost.
-This papar propose a new economic indicator LCPC - Living Cost Pressure Curve, aiming to have easy reference about living cost in societies to broader audience.
+This paper propose a new economic indicator LCPC - Living Cost Pressure Curve, aiming to have easy reference about living cost in societies to broader audience.

 When living cost is concerned, Consumer Price Index (CPI) is a commonly used indicator.
 According to Singapore Statistic Department(SingStat) @sg_cpi, the annual CPI using 2019 As Base Year increase from 74 in 2000 to 109 in 2022, but it doesn't imply that Singaporean's living cost pressure also increased by 47%.
 Singaporeans's income level may also increase during the same period.
 If income level increase at a faster rate than CPI, the actual economic pressure from living cost may drop.